 The planning area is approximately 5.5 sq. km.
-The Department of Human Settlement, Ministry of Infrastructure and Transport hereafter referred to as the 'Client', shall be contacted for boundary clarification.
+The Department of Human Settlement (DHS), hereafter referred to as the "Client," shall be contacted for any boundary clarifications.
 At the outset, the Consultant(s) shall discuss the requirements outlined in this ToR, including expectations and potential implementation constraints, with the Client.
 The outcome of these discussions will form the basis for preparing a Local Area Plan.
 The consultants will develop a work plan, subject to the Client review and approval.
 Any changes to the approved work plan require prior Client approval and justification.

-Preparation of Local Area Plan for Tshongdue_Extended
+Preparation of Local Area Plan for Tshongdue\Extended